László Heller

 Heller László (1907—1980) was a Hungarian professor and mechanical engineer credited with inventing the Heller–Forgó dry cooling tower system for power stations.

 Biography

 Born in Nagyvárad (now Oradea, Romania), Heller took a degree in mechanical engineering in 1931 at the Eidgenössische Technische Hochschule in Zurich.

 In the 1940s the first high-pressure industrial power station was built according to his plans.
 It was around this time that he invented the Heller–Forgó system.

-In 1951 he was awarded the Kossuth Prize and moved to the Budapest University of Technology and Economics, aka Technical University of Budapest.
+In 1951 he was awarded the Kossuth Prize and moved to the Budapest University of Technology and Economics, Technical University of Budapest.
 He organized its Department of Energetics, where he worked as a professor.
 He was a large contributor to the domain of statics, and helped establish the concept of entropy for engineering practices.

 In 1962 he became a full member of the Hungarian Academy of Sciences.